sombek/WebConcepts/README.md

 **Pop quiz: 📖** Where the code of the above endpoint will be written?
 And in which language will be written? if our `x` is running on `Algol`, and our `y` app is running on `Golang`?

 **Answer: 📝**
+Before I start to explain the `*endpoint*` concept, I must explain what is it in the origin ..
+The endpoint it is one of the web services API, which is a software intermediary that allows two applications to talk to each other.. one of them is a service provider and the other one is service consumer.
+In our case the legacy system “X” is a service provider, which provides the developer with the data he needs in the Front-end.
+As a result, the service consumer here is the "developer".
+Well, to allow the developer to communicate with the legacy system"X" we need to write a web server (handling the endpoints) on the new system "Y" using its language "golang".
+"Y" Now can interact with "x" in a certain way to fetch the required data and then deliver it as JSON file to the developer as HTTP response.